maldoinc/wireup/readme.md

         yield conn
 ```

-*Note*: If you use generator factories, call `container.{close/aclose}` on termination for the necessary cleanup to take place.
+*Note*: If you use generator factories, call `container.{close,aclose}` on termination for the necessary cleanup to take place.

 **3. Use**